 Don't get me wrong the tour wasn't just about street art.
 During the tour we slipped into a ruin bar, some cool designer shops, and a gallery.
 We even strolled through a cool book store called Massolit Books & Cafe.
 Tons of expats enjoy hanging out here as well.
 It was such a well rounded tour.
 I felt a little more familiar with this area, as I got an inside look into the community.

 To get a better idea of what this city has to offer, contact Budapest Flow and book your tour today.
-Attila is very knowledgable about the artwork, the ruin pubs as well as the history of this city.
+Attila is very knowledgeable about the artwork, the ruin pubs as well as the history of this city.
 The tour just seemed to fly by.
 I don't want to give it all away, so book your tour now and tell him I sent yah!

 To see all of the street art of Budapest, check out this map.